luvluvdt3/Learn-Unity-Haunted-Jaunt/NOTE.md

 ## Useful trick:
 - With your cursor over the Scene view, press F to focus.
 -  In the Hierarchy, select the Root GameObject.
 Hold Alt (Windows) and click the arrow to the left of its name to expand all its child GameObjects.
+-

+## Learning:
+- The first use for this system in your Project will be to make the character a Prefab.
+This means that if you go on to make multiple levels for the game, you won’t need to remake JohnLemon for every level — you can just instantiate a new Prefab.
+Prefabs can be identified in the Hierarchy window by their blue name and icon.